apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

       .build();
 ```

-The nonexistence of the file MUST trigger a `FileNotFoundException` in
+The inability to access/read a file MUST raise an `IOException`or subclass
-the future's `get()` call, or when the returned stream is read.
+in either the future's `get()` call, or, for late binding operations,
+when an operation to read data is invoked.

 Therefore the following sequence SHALL fail when invoked on the
 `future` returned by the previous example.